wtchg-kwiatkowski/observatory-web/QAFs-milestone1.md

   - [x] Click on the `antimalarial-drug geographic-map button` to see the `antimalarial-drug geographic-map page` for the `antimalarial-drug`
 - [x] See the `antimalarial-drug resistance by geographic-region barchart`
   - [x] See the `antimalarial-drug resistance by geographic-region barchart introduction`
-  - [x] See the `antimalarial-drug resistance by geographic-region barchart total counts explanation` [Issue #297](https://github.com/wtchg-kwiatkowski/observatory-web/issues/297)
+  - [x] See the `antimalarial-drug resistance by geographic-region barchart total counts explanation`
   - [x] See a `barchart bar` for every `geographic-region`
   - For each `geographic-region`:
     - [x] See the `predicted proportion of antimalarial-drug-resistance` for that `geographic-region`, expressed as: